egemengol/zk-proposal/README.md

 As the next step, the mobile application proof generation capabilities will be worked on, we plan to spend two weeks here experimenting.

 In parallel, the SDK will start to be developed here to generate and validate proofs with simple conditions.
 At this point, we would welcome any comments or community audits on the soundness of our approach, proof generation and validation in particular.
-We would love to have some support from the community on this issue.
+We would love to have some support from the community on this issue, and would welcome any support from o1labs and Mina Foundation.

 If mobile o1js experiment is successful, we would have a working prototype at six weeks, capable of generating and validating proofs with simple conditions, but without all the bells and whistles.